hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 When your Terraform code is stored in a version control system, you unlock extra features like pull requests, code reviews and testing.
 Here's an example showing some tests that run on our training lab repo.

+???
+**Storing your code in VCS also enables you to build automated test pipelines and conduct code reviews to approve any pending changes.
+Multiple users can build and contribute changes to the same infrastructure as code base without stepping on one anothers toes.**

 ---
 name: everything-is-recorded
 # No More Untracked Changes